chargehive/configuration/docs/connectors/connector.md

 ```

 ## Payment Libraries
+To create a Payment Provider Connector you need to define the `spec` properties in the config of the Connector.
+* The `Library` property needs to be set to the Library value defined below for the Payment Processor you are setting up.
+* The `Configuration` property must have the library configuration json as defined below Base64 encoded and inserted as a string.

 Below is a list of the configuration options for each of the connectors for the payments gateways and fraud services.
-The library configuration json needs to be Base64 encoded and inserted into the `Configuration` property of the library as a string

 ### Authorize.net
 Library: `authorize`
+Configuration:
 ```json
 {
   "APILoginID": "xxxxxxxxxxxx",